Skip to content

 Terminal window

-brainjar persona create engineer --description "Feature implementation workflow"
+brainjar persona create engineer --file ./engineer.md

-brainjar persona create reviewer --description "Code review workflow"
+brainjar persona create reviewer --file ./reviewer.md

 When given a task: